KamalYassin/Event_Management_System/README.md

   - The **ER model** of the database.
   - An **English description** of the project design and schema.

-> In the original course submission, these files were provided as a zip, but here they are organized for easier viewing and execution.

 ---

 ## 🛠 Tech Stack